 FAQ

-Wild-caught seafood is fish and shellfish that are harvested directly from their natural habitats, such as oceans, seas, rivers, and lakes.
+Wild seafood is fish and shellfish that are harvested directly from the sea.
 Unlike farmed seafood, which is raised in controlled environments, wild seafood is caught in the wild by fishermen.
-Wild seafood is considered healthier because it feeds on natural sources.
+Wild seafood is considered healthier because it feeds on natural sources and lives in its natural habitat.

-Some of the most popular seafood in the Keys includes red snapper, yellowtail, grouper, hogfish, and mahi mahi.
-You’ll also find wahoo, pompano, trout, blackfin tuna, and swordfish.
-Shellfish lovers can enjoy Florida spiny lobsters, stone crab claws, and wild-caught pink shrimp.
+Some of the most popular seafood in the Florida Keys includes red snapper, yellowtail, grouper, hogfish, and mahi mahi.
+Other local catches include wahoo, pompano, trout, blackfin tuna, and swordfish.
+For shellfish, favorites are Florida spiny lobsters, stone crab claws, and wild-caught pink shrimp.

-Look for clear eyes, firm flesh, and a mild scent.
-Fresh fish should never smell overly “fishy.”
+Look for clear eyes, firm (sometimes pink) flesh, and a mild scent.
+Fresh fish should never smell overly "fishy."
+The fillets should look vibrant and not dull or muddy.